Making marks, where they arise - That's the mission of the British architecture firm, realized through its

 Architectural design - Doing more and more

-With the eight-sided manifesto, the office would like to go beyond the current environmental certification systems and thus expand the commitments to the Paris climate protection goals.
+With the eight-sided manifesto, the office would like to go beyond the current environmental certification systems and thus commitments to Paris climate protection goals expand.
 We are also faced with new challenges in the field of architectural design.
-Because, if we continue as before, the temperature of the atmosphere will rise by about +4,2 degrees.
-Thus, we need ways to reduce the climb by another 1,5 degrees.
+Because, if you continued as before, the temperature of the atmosphere would rise by about +4,2 degrees.
+So we need ways to reduce the climb by another 1,5 degrees.

 The current standards are not sufficient for this.
 "The construction and operation of buildings account for 26 percent of total global GHG emissions," the architects from Foster + Partners continue to state.
 In order to reduce precisely these carbon dioxide emissions in the projects, a methodology for quantifying these emissions was developed on the basis of a holistic, sustainable approach.
 In this way, the environmental impact of a building can be measured, predicted and monitored in every project phase and over a typical service life.